MultiSafepay/docs/content/payment-management/webhook.md

   max-width: 750px;
   width: 100%;">

-📘 **Note:** International bank account numbers (IBANs) are sensitive data.
+**⚠️ Note:** International bank account numbers (IBANs) are sensitive data.
 For security reasons, we mask them by default in POST webhook notifications so that only the last 4 digits are visible, e.g. *** 1234.
 To unmask them, see [IBANs](/docs/ibans/).

 # Prerequisites